 Transport yourself to Europe in a little laneway behind Grossi.
 This immersive vista of Venice comes from artist Micah Nagle.
 Other beautiful hidden pieces by this artist include murals of sword-bearing kittens and David Bowie.

-A laneway mural of a boat going down a river
+A mural of a European canal with colourful houses, flowers and a boat going under a bridge.

 Micah Nagle's artwork in Mornane Place